 - Amazon International Online Books and Music Share: We currently forecast the share of Amazon's international books and music revenues in the international e-commerce market to decline marginally from 1.1% to 0.6%.
 However, there could be 10% upside to our price estimate if this figure was to increase to 1.7%, which may be a tough task given recent trends.

 For additional details, select a driver above or select a division from the interactive Trefis split for Amazon at the top of the page.

 Amazon is an online retailer which sells books, DVDs, music, games, apparel and other merchandise to consumers in the U.S., Canada, the United Kingdom, Germany, France, China, Japan and some other countries.
 The company also provides web services such as cloud computing and online storage to web sites and web developers.

 General merchandise business is the most valuable segment for Amazon due to the company's high growth within this segment.
-During 2014, consolidated sales of electronics and general merchandise grew by 25% as compared to 4% growth for media sales.
-In addition, this segment accounted for roughly 68% of Amazon's total revenues during the the past year.
+During the first half of 2015, consolidated sales of electronics and general merchandise grew by 22% as compared to 3% decline in media sales.
+In addition, this segment accounted for roughly 70% of Amazon's total revenues during the H1 2015.
 Unlike books and music, Amazon's general merchandise business has been gaining share in the global e-commerce market.

 Explosive growth in the global e-commerce market

 The global e-commerce market is growing rapidly as consumers continue to shift to Internet for their purchases.
 Much of this is being driven by growing Internet penetration, increasing adoption of Internet enabled devices such as tablets, notebooks and smartphones, and the continuing improvement in online payment systems.
 The global online retail market was valued at roughly $1,316 billion in 2014, and is expected to grow at a CAGR of roughly 15% over our forecast period to over $2,700 billion in the long-run.